ikoula/ansible_playbooks/nextcloud/README.md

 Nextcloud
 =========

-Playbook to install the latest version of Nextcloud on Debian 9
+Playbook to install the latest version of Nextcloud with LAMP (Linux Apache2 MySQL Php) environment on Debian 9

 License
 -------